szepeviktor/waf4wordpress/README.md

 - `/wordpress/`
 - `/wp/`

-Best not to create these directories to avoid lenghty log excepts.
+Best not to create these directories to avoid lengthy log excerpts.